atcll-pei2021/atcll-pei2021.github.io/doc_source/document/content/Web Application/Structure/_index.md

 ## Main functions
 The main functions of the app are:
- - main.detection() - renders the template of the main page where the detection data of vehicles, people, devices and two wheelers is showed.
+ - main.detection() - renders the template of the main page where the detection data of vehicles, people, devices and two-wheelers is showed.
  - main.people() - renders the template of the page where the detection data of moliceiros is showed.
- - auth.login() - takes care of the account authentication and the page is rendered based on the sucess of it
+ - auth.login() - takes care of the account authentication and the page is rendered based on the success of it
- - auth.signup() - takes care of the creation of accounts and the page is rendered based on the sucess of it
+ - auth.signup() - takes care of the creation of accounts and the page is rendered based on the success of it
  - auth.logout() - logouts the account and redirects to the main page, the detection dashboard

 To render the HTML pages with **jinja** the functions return *render_template('person.html', pagename="Moliceiros and People detection")* the argument **pagename** renders the page name on the html files

 ## Broker access
-In flask we access the broker and subscribe to topics to get real time data.
+In flask, we access the broker and subscribe to topics to get real-time data.
 On these lines of code we access the broker
 ```python
 app.config['MQTT_BROKER_URL'] = '###.nap.av.it.pt'
 app.config['MQTT_BROKER_PORT'] = 1883